linalinn/kicad-render/README.md

             uses: actions/deploy-pages@v2
     ```

-4. Adding the images to an README.md (feel free to remove the last line)
+4. Adding the images to an README.md
     ```Markdown
     # My first PCB with automatic image generation